PARSES-Lab/scans/Build_Instructions/Finger/Embedding.md

 - insert settings

-### A Note on Printing

-The printer we used was a Voron 2.4 with a textured PEI build plate.
-The choice of printer shouldn't matter so much, as long as you have control over the slicer and machine GCODE.
-Keep in mind that you will need to embed components, and having easy access to the build plate from multiple angles makes this easier.

 ## Printing

 ### Preliminary Steps:

 Cut a roughly [mm] long section of 1.5mm PMMA fiber.
 Also ensure you have two cladded fiber-and-prism composite parts, one shorter and one longer.

 ### Step 1: